-It is intended that this British Standard be used in conjunction with the complementary standards BS 8500-1 and BS 8500-2, which give national provisions where they are permitted in EN 206:2013.
-Additionally, the UK committee draws particular attention to subclause 10.1, which recommends "the inspection and certification of the production control by accredited inspection and certification bodies".
+This British Standard is intended to be used in conjunction with the complementary standards BS 8500-1 and BS 8500-2, which give national provisions where they are permitted in EN 206:2013+A2:2021.
+The UK committee draws particular attention to subclause 10.1, which recommends "the inspection and certification of the production control by accredited inspection and certification bodies".

 The start and finish of text introduced or altered by amendment is indicated in the text by tags.
 Tags indicating changes to CEN text carry the number of the CEN amendment.
-For example, text altered by CEN amendment A1 is indicated by A A.
+For example, text altered by CEN amendment A1 is indicated by A1 & A1

-The UK participation in its preparation was entrusted by Technical Committee B/517, Concrete to Subcommittee B/517/1, Concrete production and testing.
+The UK participation in its preparation was entrusted to Technical Committee B/517/1, Concrete production and testing.

-A list of organizations represented on this subcommittee can be obtained on request to its secretary.
+A list of organizations represented on this committee can be obtained on request to its committee manager.